As Russia presses assault, Ukraine given possible path to EU

-KYIV, Ukraine (AP) — The executive arm of the European Union recommended Friday that Ukraine be granted candidate status to one day join the 27-nation bloc.
+LYSYCHANSK, Ukraine (AP) — The European Union's executive arm recommended putting Ukraine on a path to membership Friday, a symbolic boost for the embattled country but one that did not slow a Russian onslaught in the east that is taking civilian lives and flattening cities.

-The promise of membership in a union created to safeguard peace on the continent holds deep symbolism for the nation at war.
-But it is only the first step in a process that could take decades.
+The possibility of membership in a union created to safeguard peace on the continent and that stands as a model for the rule of law and prosperity fulfils a wish of President Volodymyr Zelenskyy and the many Western-looking citizens resisting Russia's invasion.

-And it didn't silence the guns and artillery that continue to kill civilians and flatten cities as well as sending millions fleeing from their homes since Russia launched its invasion of its neighbor on Feb.
-24.
+The latest embrace of Ukraine by its European allies also marks another setback for Russian President Vladimir Putin, who launched his war nearly four months ago, hoping to pull his ex-Soviet neighbor back into Russia’s sphere of influence.
+Putin was scheduled to address Russia’s showpiece economic forum in St. Petersburg on Friday, but his speech had to be delayed because the forum’s website was hit with a cyberattack.

+The European Commission's recommendation that Ukraine become a candidate for membership will be discussed by leaders of the 27-nation bloc during a summit next week in Brussels.
+The war has increased pressure on EU governments to fast-track Ukraine's candidate status.
+But the process is expected to take years, and EU members remain divided over how quickly and fully to open their arms to new members.

+Support for Ukraine from Western countries — both political and military — has been key to its surprising success in the face of larger and better equipped Russian forces.
+Zelenskyy has also clamored for more immediate support in the form of more and better weapons to turn the tide in the country's eastern Donbas region.

-Russia pressed its attacks on cities in Ukraine’s eastern Donbas region, leaving desperate residents struggling to make sense of what the next years hold for them.
+Russia pressed its offensive there Friday, leaving desperate residents struggling to make sense of what the future holds for them.

 “We are old people, we do not have a place to go.
-Where will I go?” asked Vira Miedientseva, one of the elderly residents grappling with the aftermath of at attack Thursday in Lysychansk, which lies just across the river from Sievierodonesk, a key focus of battles in recent weeks that Russians have nearly captured.
+Where will I go?” asked Vira Miedientseva, one of the elderly residents grappling with the aftermath of an attack Thursday in Lysychansk, which lies just across the river from Sievierodonetsk, a key focus of battles in recent weeks that Russians have nearly captured.

-The European Commission recommendation is the first step on the long road toward membership and comes a day after four European Union leaders vowed to back Kyiv’s candidacy.
-The recommendation will be discussed by leaders of the 27-nation bloc during a summit next week in Brussels.
-Launching accession talks requires unanimous approval from all member countries.

-The war has increased pressure on EU governments to fast-track Ukraine's candidate status.
-But the process still is expected to take years, and EU members remain divided over how quickly and fully to open their arms to new members.

 In other developments:

-— The Ukrainian navy claimed Friday that it struck a Russian boat carrying air defense systems to a strategic island in the Black Sea.
+— The Ukrainian navy claimed Friday that it destroyed a Russian boat carrying air defense systems to a strategic island in the Black Sea.
 In a statement on social media, the navy said that the Vasily Bekh was used to transport ammunition, weapons and personnel to Snake Island, which is vital for protecting sea lanes out of the key port of Odesa.
-It did not say how much damage it inflicted with the strike.

 Snake Island, located some 35 kilometers (20 miles) off the coast, figured memorably early in the war when Ukrainian border guards stationed there defied Russian orders to surrender, using colorful language that later became a rallying cry.
 There was no immediate reaction from Russian authorities about the Ukrainian claim.